mbaumer/us_hep_funding/docs/_states/TX.md

 [Back to top](#top)
 ## TX-28 -- Rep. Henry Cuellar (D) -- [Wikipedia](https://en.wikipedia.org/wiki/TX-28)
 ### Committees
-Henry Cuellar is the #14 Republican on the House Committee on Appropriations
+Henry Cuellar is the #14 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```